-The physical therapy program is committed to providing an education program which produces competent physical therapy practitioners who are critical thinkers and educated consumers of research and which prepares graduates for productive careers in physical therapy and as advocates for and participants in life long learning.
+The physical therapy program is committed to providing an education program that produces competent physical therapy practitioners who are critical thinkers and educated consumers of research.
+This program will prepare graduates for productive careers in physical therapy and as advocates for and participants in life long learning.